pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 ## Final results

-Once the enrichments are completed, heatmaps are automatically generated illustrating the areas which attracted more gaze.
+Once the enrichments are completed, you can view the heatmaps which illustrate areas which attracted more gaze.
 Additionally, you'll have the option to download gaze and fixation data mapped within the bounds of the pictures, enabling you to conduct further in-depth analyses.

 <div class="image-row">
     <div class="image-column">